datma-health/TileDB/core/EnvironmentVariables.md

 * TILEDB_DOWNLOAD_BUFFER_SIZE
      Helps prefetch/read from buffered array fragments from the datastore.
 If this is set to 0(default for PosixFS and HDFS), array fragments are read unbuffered.

-* TILEDB_USE_GCS_HDFS_CONNECTOR
-     gs:// URLs, by default use the GCS SDK Client.
-But, this behavior can be overridden to use Google HDFS Connector if necesary.

 * TILEDB_MAX_STREAM_SIZE
      For azure blob storage, use download_blob_to_stream to read lengths < TILEDB_MAX_STREAM_SIZE.
 If this is not set, the default is 1024 bytes defined in core/include/storage_manager/storage_azure_blob.h.